 Lin has also worked closely with what was originally the Higher Education Academy (HEA) Psychology Network and was awarded one of the first mini grants for her work on developing vignettes known as PALS (Psychology Applied Learning Scenarios).
 For several years, she contributed workshops for psychology postgraduates who teach and for the annual new lecturers forum run by the network.
 Lin has been an associate editor for the journal Psychology Learning and Teaching (PLAT) published under the auspices of the HEA Psychology network.
 She is also an academic associate of the HEA working with colleagues in the STEM and Social Sciences disciplines.
 Currently Lin is on the Editorial Board of Innovations in Education and Teaching International, the journal of the Staff and Educational Development Association (SEDA).

 Lin has substantial experience in examining and supervising doctoral level students; she is frequently called on to review conference abstracts and is a regular reviewer for several journals including Higher Education, British Journal of Educational Psychology, Psychology Learning and Teaching, Studies in Higher Education and Innovations in Education and Teaching International.

-Lin has been asked to deliver workshops and give research seminars both nationally (for example, Northampton University, Nazarene Theological College, Kent University, Oxford University, Durham University, Gloucestershire University, Portsmouth University, Aston University, Southampton University, UCLAN, Salford University, Ulster University and Wolverhampton University) and internationally (for example, Language Center of the University of Zurich and ETH Zurich,Switzerland, University of Victoria, Canada, Lucknow University, India, European Science Foundation in Bratislava, Slovak Republic and Catholic University of East Africa, Nairobi).
+Lin has been asked to deliver workshops and give research seminars both nationally (for example, Northampton University, Nazarene Theological College, Kent University, Oxford University, Durham University, Gloucestershire University, Portsmouth University, Aston University, Southampton University, UCLAN, Salford University, Ulster University, Wolverhampton University and York University) and internationally (for example, Language Center of the University of Zurich and ETH Zurich,Switzerland, University of Victoria, Canada, Lucknow University, India, European Science Foundation in Bratislava, Slovak Republic and Catholic University of East Africa, Nairobi).
 Her topics have included: assessment and feedback, pedagogical action research, conceptions of learning and teaching, pedagogical research, problem based learning, reflective practice, metalearning and PDP, essay- writing strategies, transitions to academic writing at degree level, developing students critical thinking at degree level..